 There, you’ll see all the labels that currently apply or don’t apply to this contact, and you can use a basic checkmark system to change this as you see fit.

 Why create a Gmail group?
 Here are some of the benefits:

 - Time savings.
 First, being able to type a single word or phrase instead of typing out multiple names will save you time.
 You won’t have to go through the trouble of trying to remember everyone associated with a given project; instead, you can type the first few letters of your chosen keyword and let Gmail groups handle the rest.
 As you’ll see, creating a Gmail group only takes a minute or two, and once it’s created, it’s easy to manage.

 - Content distribution.
 If you want to distribute important content to a select group of people, Gmail groups can help.
 For example, you might be interested in sending periodic updates or newsletters to your most important clients, or you might need to distribute specific memos to team leaders within your organization.

 - Labeling and general organization.
 Labels are also helpful for keeping your inbox and your contact list organized.
 Staring at a bland list of contacts from every area of your work and personal life can feel overwhelming; with labels, you can hover over an individual contact and quickly determine their relevance to you and your role within the organization.
 Labels are also easy to change over time, so you can stay updated as your organization evolves.

 Getting the Most Out of Gmail Groups

-Enter EmailAnalytics.
-With EmailAnalytics, you’ll get detailed visual breakdowns of all your email habits, including how long it takes you to respond to new messages, who your top senders and recipients are, and even your busiest times and days of the week.
-If you use it consistently, you can identify where you’re wasting the most time, and fix those habits before they ruin your productivity.
-Sign up for a free trial today to learn more!
+With EmailAnalytics, you’ll get detailed visual breakdowns of all your email activity, including how long it takes you to respond to new messages, who your top senders and recipients are, and even your busiest times and days of the week.